AlexSapoznikov/react-infinite-scroll-loader-y/README.md

 Version 2.0.0 has **breaking changes**.
 - `loadFirstSetOnInit` prop was removed.
 Look into `manualLoadFirstSet` instead.
 - `startPage` prop was removed.
 Look into `batchSize` prop instead which is mandatory.
+- `resetDependencies` props must now always be an array.

 ___